aghee/python_projects_24/README.md

 Zen of Python
 #### Instructions

--Fork this repository
+Fork this repository

--Clone your forked repository
+Clone your forked repository

--Add your scripts
+Add your scripts

--Commit and push
+Commit and push

--Create a pull request
+Create a pull request

--Star this repository
+Star this repository

--Wait for pull request to merge
+Wait for pull request to merge